By Jennifer McDougall

 How to Help Someone With Drug or Alcohol Addiction

 Be an attentive ear.
-Check up on the person struggling that you care about and inquire about their well-being.
-To show someone you care, you don’t have to be an expert or a qualified professional.
+Check up on the person you care about and inquire about their well-being.
+You don’t have to be an expert or a qualified professional to show someone you care.

-Know the phone numbers for hotlines, local police, and 911 in case of an emergency.
+Know the phone numbers for hotlines, local police, and 911 in an emergency.
 When it comes to your life or the lives of others, you can never be too careful.

 Share your resources with your family and friends.
 Asking for help becomes less stigmatized the more open you are about sharing unpleasant ideas, feelings, and situations.